bccpadge/3-Column-Preview-Card-Component/README.md

 ## Continued development

 I hope to continue building each project close to the design as possible with organized code.
+Also, utilizing the article tag in future projects as well.

 ## Acknowledgments

-Youtube
+YouTube